bravoserver/bravo/docs/administration.rst

 configuration files.
 Specifically, bravo.ini is parsed and written using Python's :py:class:`ConfigParser <ConfigParser.ConfigParser>` class.

-An example configuration file is provided as bravo.ini.example, and is a good starting point for new configurations.
+An example configuration file is provided as :file:`bravo.ini.example`, and is a good starting point for new configurations.

-bravo.ini should live in one of three locations:
+:file:`bravo.ini` should live in one of three locations:

 1. /etc/bravo
 2. ~/.bravo